Code of Conduct for the ASPA Annual Conference

 - Harassment, intimidation or discrimination in any form will not be tolerated.

 - Harassment consists of a single or multiple persistent or pervasive acts that are demeaning, abusive, offensive or create a hostile professional environment.
 It may include unwelcome sexual solicitation, physical advances or verbal or non-verbal conduct that is sexual in nature; threatening, intimidating or hostile acts; circulation of written or graphic material denigrating or showing hostility toward an individual or group; or epithets, slurs or negative stereotyping based on group identity.
-Harassment may take place either in person or through digital channels including social media outlets.
+Harassment may take place either in person or through digital channels, including online conference platforms and social media outlets.

 - Verbally or physically abusive behavior toward others during the ASPA conference will not be tolerated.
-This behavior includes bullying, profanity directed toward others, property damage, deliberate intimidation or stalking, harassing photography or recording, physical assault, real or implied threat of physical harm.
+This behavior includes bullying, profanity directed toward others, property damage, deliberate intimidation or stalking, harassing photography or recording (including screenshots), physical assault, and real or implied threat of physical harm.

-- Disruption of speakers, presenters or any individuals engaged in the public presentation of conference-related content.
+- Disruption of speakers, presenters or any individuals engaged in the public presentation of conference-related content, both in person and online.
+This includes video-teleconferencing hijacking, frequently referred to as “Zoom-bombing.”

 Consequences of Unacceptable Behavior